nvi-inc/fs-vgos/fs-vgos.md

     Results should show vdif, the time when recording was started, 30 seconds of data, 30 GB of data and 8 Gbps data rate.

+>EH: data rate will eventually go to 16 and 32 Gbps.

 Start experiment
 ================
 Check multicast logging for all 4 bands in FS shell prompt: